Qatar is backed by a massive global war chest

 The Gulf nation has landed at the center of a major diplomatic crisis after Saudi Arabia, Bahrain, Egypt, Yemen and the United Arab Emirates broke off diplomatic relations on Monday.

-The country's massive sovereign wealth fund has invested more than $30 billion in stocks and billions more in other assets.
+The country's $335 billion sovereign wealth fund has invested more than $30 billion in stocks and billions more in other assets.
 The fund, called The Qatar Investment Authority, was founded in 2005 to grow the money made off the OPEC nation's natural resources.

 Here's a look at what the major gas producer owns: